Leaders and Influencers

 What is God doing today among displaced people in the Middle East?

 God is at work in amazing ways among the displaced people in the Middle East.
-Unprecedented numbers of Muslims are coming to faith in Christ....(click for more)
+Unprecedented numbers of Muslims are coming to faith....(click for more)

 God is at work in amazing ways among the displaced people in the Middle East.
 Unprecedented numbers of Muslims are coming to faith in Christ.
 In Jordan and Lebanon, foreign workers are free to work with the churches ministering to refugees.